 3. Describe the work environment you thrive in.

-It is no secret that investment bankers work long, fast-paced hours, so it is probably best to not say you work best in a slow-moving, low-intensity environment.
+It’s no secret that investment bankers work long, fast-paced hours, so it’s probably best to not say you work best in a slow-moving, low-intensity environment.
 But this is a good opportunity to talk about the type of people that inspire you to do great quality work and the type of day-to-day structure that you align with.
-Additionally, noting things about your preferred management styles and office culture can help the interviewer get a better sense of if you’d be a good fit for their company.
+Noting things about your preferred management styles and office culture can help the interviewer get a better sense of if you’d be a good fit for their company.

 Considering a future in investment banking?
-Start learning the skills you need to be successful with one of Forage’s Finance Virtual Experience Programs.
+Learn the skills you need to ace these tough interview questions with our Investment Banking Career Path.

 Image credit: Canva